 Increase availability and productivity

 Softphones are often built into modern business phone systems.
-This could be a hosted PBX like in2pbx, or a collaboration tool such as Microsoft Teams.
+This could be a hosted PBX like in2pbx or a collaboration tool such as Microsoft Teams.
 With these applications, you gain various business features that increase availability and productivity.

 in2pbx is a hosted PBX that comes with a softphone application.
-Using this softphone, you gain access to a large range of settings that link your desk phone ‘IP Phone’, your mobile and your desktop.
+Using this softphone, you gain access to a large range of settings that link your desk phone ‘IP Phone’, your mobile, and your desktop.

 Keep personal numbers private

-When on the road, you often find that you end up giving your personal phone number out, so that people can always get in touch with you.
+When on the road, you often find that you end up giving your personal phone number out so that people can always get in touch with you.
 This can be problematic, as you will often receive texts and calls when you really want to switch off from work.

 A softphone allows you to keep a single number for work, even if you are using the application on your personal mobile.

-With in2pbx you have several presence settings, so that colleagues can see when you are not available, plus you can also route calls based on each setting.
+With in2pbx you have several presence settings so that colleagues can see when you are not available, plus you can also route calls based on each setting.

 Using chat and conference on a softphone

 While there are a lot of free chat applications on the market, having a chat feature within a softphone is very useful.
 A chat feature allows you to drop someone a message or reminder that does not require a phone call.
-It is also a more suitable approach if someone’s presence is set to ‘Away’ or you yourself are in a meeting or travelling.
+It is also a more suitable approach if someone’s presence is set to ‘Away’ or you yourself are in a meeting or traveling.

 In in2pbx, you can add up to 8 additional contacts into a conference call, these can be internal extensions or external numbers.

-Less cables and hardware within the office
+Fewer cables and hardware within the office

 Softphones require no infrastructure in an office.

 There are many advantages to using a softphone, whether it’s a lone tool or within a business system.
-You will find staff availability and productivity is greatly increased, while reducing the need for additional systems, infrastructure, and costs.
+You will find staff availability and productivity is greatly increased while reducing the need for additional systems, infrastructure, and costs.

 in2pbx is a hosted phone system that uses a VoIP softphone as it’s main interface.
 If you would like to find out more, please get in touch and we can organise a demo.